trailblazer/cells/README.md

 = author_box
 ```

-We strongly recommend to invoke methods, only, in views and not to use instance variables and locals.
+We strongly recommend to only invoke _methods_ in views and _not_ to use instance variables and locals.
 In a view model template (or, view), methods are called on the view model instance itself, meaning you can easily expose "helpers" by defining instance methods.

 ### Helpers